SPF-OST/pytrnsys_gui/README.md

     python GUI.py
     ```

-Several original types are delivered with pytrnsys.
-For those you'll manually need to copy the dll-files from:
+Several custom TRNSYS types in the form of compiled DLLs are delivered with `pytrnsys`.

+You'll have to manually copy the files from

     pytrnsys\data\ddcks\dlls